 Brookfield Infrastructure went ex-dividend on Nov.
 26 and pays out $0.43 per share on Dec.
 31.

 Retail Opportunity Investments goes ex-dividend on Dec.
 16 and pays out $0.15 per share on Dec.
 30.

 Annaly Series D went ex-dividend on Nov.
 27 and pays out about $0.47 per share on Dec.
 31.

 All that, of course, means more money coming into our pockets.

 It's fun to sit back and get paid, and with the market volatility, we might have a good chance to reinvest those dividends at good prices.
-Europe continues to be an absolute mess, and continued bad news will likely have stocks plunging again.
-If they do, I'll be inclined to pick more shares up.
+Europe continues to be an absolute mess, and continued bad news will likely have stocks plunging again -- and if they do, I'll be inclined to pick up more shares.